 - Eligible dependents include spouses and companions, non-emancipated children under age 21 or disabled children and dependent minors, parents, and non-emancipated siblings under age 21 or disabled (depending on the eligible group, proof of dependency will be required).

 - The eligible dependents will receive up to 100% of the retirement benefit that the retiree had been receiving or that the employee would be receiving if retired on the date of death.

 - If there is more than one eligible survivor, the benefit is divided equally among all of them.
 If one of the survivors becomes ineligible, the benefit is then recalculated and divided among the remaining survivors.

 National Disability Insurance

 Disability Insurance in Brazil is provided by the Brazilian Social Security System (INSS).
 It applies for both occupational and non-occupational incapacity and can be supplemented by the private life insurance policy’s disability rider, which normally provides a lump sum benefit of 24x monthly base salary in the event of permanent and total disability.

-The first 15 days of disability is fully sponsored by the company.
-After 15 days of paid sick leave, companies typically supplement the social security benefits to a total of 100% of an employee’s salary for the first three months of the event then reducing to a total of 75% for the next three months.
+The first 15 days of disability are fully sponsored by the company.
+After 15 days of paid sick leave, companies typically supplement the social security benefits to a total of 100% of an employee’s salary for the first three months of the event, then reduce it to a total of 75% for the next three months.
 Further payments may be made at the company’s discretion.
 In Brazil, benefits for occupational injury and illness are provided by the Brazilian social security system (INSS).
-Employees are covered for injuries incurred while working or commuting to and from work, and for illnesses contracted due to working conditions.
+Employees are covered for injuries incurred while working or commuting to and from work and for illnesses contracted due to working conditions.
 Medical expenses are covered by INSS as well.

 For salary continuation, employers are required to pay for the first 15 days of leave due to a work-related accident or illness.